zainibeats/TrueFA/README.md

 # TrueFA

 A secure two-factor authentication code generator with support for QR code scanning and encrypted storage.
+This tools is designed to generate TOPT codes from QR code images or screenshots

 ## Features